Integrable sigma models at RG fixed points: quantisation as affine Gaudin models: Summary and perspectives

 \subsection{Summary}

-The goal of our work has been to make first steps towards the quantisation of relativistic AGM.
+The goal of our work has been to make first steps towards the quantisation of relativistic AGMs.
 To this aim we have considered a locus in the parameter space expected to admit a conformally invariant quantisation.
-The existence of an extended conformal symmetry then provides a basis for the investigation of the integrable structures of these relativistic AGM.
-The integrable structures can be expected to admit a deformation away from the conformal locus.
+The existence of an extended algebra of conformal symmetry then provides a basis for the investigation of the quantum integrable structures of these theories.
+These integrable structures can be expected to admit a deformation away from the conformal locus.

-In a first step we compared a conformal limit of the ${\rm SU}(2)$ Klim\v{c}\'{i}k model to the RG fixed points of the corresponding relativistic AGM.
-At the RG fixed point corresponding to $\kappa\to 1^-$ in our notations one may apply two different limiting procedures to the initial AGM, and obtain two decoupled affine Gaudin models encoding the left-moving and right-moving degrees of freedom.
-This leads us to introduce the notion of a ``chiral'' AGM, which should be clearly distinguished from the relativistic AGM we started from, see Section \ref{sec555389i} for a discussion.
+In a first step we considered the conformal limit of the ${\rm SU}(2)$ Klim\v{c}\'{i}k model.
+This corresponds to sending the parameters of the model to their values at the UV fixed point, for which the one-loop beta function vanishes.
+For the AGM describing the relativistic field theory, two different limiting procedures were introduced.
+These yielded two decoupled affine Gaudin models encoding the left-moving and right-moving degrees of freedom of the field theory at the RG fixed point.
+As a result, we were led to introduce the notion of a ``chiral'' AGM, which should be clearly distinguished from the relativistic AGM we started from, see Section \ref{sec555389i} for a discussion.

-A characteristic feature of the chiral AGM is the existence of an extended conformal symmetry generated by chiral local fields.
-In our main example the chiral AGM exhibits a $\widehat\g_{\ell_1} \oplus \widehat\g_{\ell_2}\big/\widehat\g_{\ell_1+\ell_2}$ coset ${\cal W}$-algebra as the extended conformal symmetry of the Klim\v{c}\'{i}k NLSM in the conformal limit.
-In a gauge-fixed representation one may express these fields in terms of the fundamental fields of the theory.
-The formulation as AGM offers a powerful framework for the construction of quantum local IM as integrals over densities formed out of the generators of the coset ${\cal W}$-algebra \cite{Lacroix:2018fhf,Lacroix:2018itd}.
-By applying this framework we have computed an explicit expression for the first non-trivial IM.
-The result has been compared with the representation of this object computed using the screening charges of the Klim\v{c}\'{i}k model.
-These results are fully consistent with the known results on the Fateev model.
+A characteristic feature of the chiral AGM is the existence of an infinite number of fields, built as local combinations of the matrix elements of the Lax connection, which are left/right moving as a consequence of the classical equations of motion.
+These form a closed (Poisson) algebra which is the algebra of extended conformal symmetry of the model.
+For the Klim\v{c}\'{i}k NLSM in the conformal limit, we obtained the $\widehat\g_{\ell_1} \oplus \widehat\g_{\ell_2}\big/\widehat\g_{\ell_1+\ell_2}$ coset ${\cal W}$-algebra in this way.
+As an illustration, we expressed the first few generating currents in terms of the fundamental fields of the theory, both at the classical and quantum level, in the special case with $G={\rm SU}(2)$.

+The formulation as AGM offers a powerful framework for the construction of quantum local IMs as integrals over densities formed out of the generators of the coset ${\cal W}$-algebra \cite{Lacroix:2018fhf,Lacroix:2018itd}.
+By applying this framework we computed the first non-trivial local IM.
+Its expression turned out to be consistent with the known results for the Fateev model in the literature, that were obtained by the method of screening charges.